epam/ai-dial/docs/user-guide.md

 ### Assistants

+1. In the **Talk to** area, click **See full list...** to display all the available models, applications and assistants.
+2. All tabs (Models, Applications and Assistants) are enabled by default.
+To display just Assistants, disable the rest and keep the **Assistants** tab active.
+3. Click any of the available assistants to start a conversation.

 ![](./img/Talk_to_full_list_assistants.png)

 In the AI DIAL framework, Assistants are a combination of preselected Addons and System Prompts that enable specific behavior in the LLM, allowing for more tailored and adaptive responses to user needs.
 Unlike the Model+Addon configuration, where users have the flexibility to choose different Addons, Assistants come with predetermined Addons that cannot be removed or unselected.
 However, the Model can still be reassigned within the Assistant.